singhmanasmay/startallback-activator/README.md

 ## Installation

 1. Download the latest release from the [releases page](https://github.com/singhmanasmay/startallback-activator/releases)
-3. Run the downloaded file `StartAllBack Activator.exe`
+3. Run the downloaded file `StartAllBack-Activator.exe`

 Or run from source: